Jake-loranger/AirportWeather/README.md

 2. Figuring out what values in the JSON response are optional, looked for docs on the api but couldn't find any
      - When I called "kpm" at one point, it did not return a condition or forecast key-value pair, only windsAloft.
 I chose to make the forecast and conditions optional in the data model becasue of this
 3. TableView's borders wouldn't reach the leadingAnchor of the view
 4. Checking whether a recent was already within the userDefaults and if so moving it to the beginning of the array.
-Right now airports can be saved multiple times to the userDefaults
+Right now airports can be saved multiple times to the userDefaults.
+Fixed be making RecentAirport Type Hashable to be able to compare the values rather than the Instance of the object (ARC?).

 ## Known Issues
 1. UI Layout in landscape mode needs reconfiguration